Nemocas/AbstractAlgebra.jl/docs/src/ring_interface.md

 ```

 Return the characteristic of the ring.
 The function should not be defined if
-it is not possible to unconditionally give the characteristic as the function
+it is not possible to unconditionally give the characteristic.
+AbstractAlgebra
-is used in some generic code for correctness, but will always take the safe
-path if the function is not defined.
+will raise an exception is such cases.

 ### Optional binary ad hoc operators